tijgersoftware/metalend-frontend/README.md

 <img src="./assets/repay-wbtc.png"
      alt="Connecting metamask"
      style="float: left; margin-right: 10px;" />
-5) You can now see that the borrowed asset is successfully repayed to the protocol and displayed on the borrow balance.
+5) You can now see that the borrowed asset is successfully repay to the protocol and displayed on the borrow balance.
 <img src="./assets/repayed-display.png"
      alt="Connecting metamask"
      style="float: left; margin-right: 10px;" />